All iPads to now be made with 100 percent recycled aluminum

 The new iPad Mini 6 will feature a 100 percent recycled aluminum enclosure — a new environmental standard that the company will apply to its full line-up of iPad products.

-Apple made the announcement at its September 14th product event, during its reveal of the new iPad Mini 6.
+Apple made the announcement at its September 14th product event, during its reveal of the new iPad mini 6.

 According to an infographic provided by the company, Apple uses 100% recycled tin in the solder used in the iPad Mini 6’s main logic board, and 100% recycled rare earth elements in the enclosure magnets on the tablet covers.